No Second Coming

 He (John the Baptist) said, I am the voice of one crying in the wilderness, Make straight the way of the Lord, as said the prophet Esaias.
 (Jn 1:23)

-There appears to be a contradiction here since God is supposed to send Elijah at the Messiah’s first coming.
+There appears to be a contradiction here since God is supposed to send Elijah at the Messiah’s first coming (unless Elijah is supposed to come twice).
 But according to Matthew 24 the “great and dreadful day of the Lord” refers to the second coming.
-It seems that the revisionists needed to invent a second coming since Christ didn’t fulfill all the prophecies that were supposed to happen at his first coming.
+Christ didn’t fulfill all the prophecies that were supposed to happen at his first coming nor did he even return when his second coming was supposed to happen!
+So now the thing is that the second coming hasn’t happened yet, because that’s when all those other prophecies are supposed to be fulfilled that haven’t been fulfilled yet!

 First Century: Second Coming

-Every century since then, Christians were told Jesus could come back at any time — and his “second coming” never happened.
+Every century since then, Christians were told Jesus could come back at any time — and it never happened.
+However,

 Jesus expected his second coming to be in the first century.
 This is very clear from his teaching, but Christians have been lied to and deceived for 2000 years!